mCodex/react-native-sensitive-info/README.md

 | `kSecAttrSynchronizable` | iOS | `kSecAttrSynchronizableAny` | Set to `false` to disable iCloud Keychain sync. |
 | `showModal` | Android | `true` | When `true`, the Android BiometricPrompt UI is shown.
 When `false` the module emits events for custom UIs. |
 | `strings` | Android | — | Localised copy for the Android prompt (header, hint, etc.). |

-## 🧪 Testing tips

-> [!TIP]
-> Use the example app (`yarn example ios` / `yarn example android`) to exercise biometric flows.
-The Android mock prompt accepts any fingerprint in the emulator.

-- For Jest tests, mock `react-native-sensitive-info` and assert against your business logic.
-- Detox/E2E: prefer injecting test doubles instead of attempting to spoof biometrics.

 ## 🔐 Security & Migration notes